spywhere/plug.nvim/README.md

   -- set to `true`, to lazily load this plugin lazy = true, options = {
-    -- vim-plug options for the plugin go here
-    ['do'] = ':Function'
+    -- plugin manager options for the plugin go here ['do'] = ':Function'
   }
 }